-Allegations Constituting Criminal Conduct: Child Abuse/Sexual Misconduct

-State law requires any school teacher or school employee who knows or suspects that a child with a disability under the age of twenty-one (21) or that a child under the age of eighteen (18) has suffered or faces a threat of suffering a physical or mental wound, disability or condition of a nature that reasonably indicates abuse or neglect of a child to immediately report that knowledge or suspicion to the county children's services agency.
+Allegations Constituting Criminal Conduct: Child Abuse/Sexual Misconduct neglect of a child to immediately report that knowledge or suspicion to the county children's services agency.
 If, during the course of a harassment investigation, the Compliance Officer or a designee has reason to believe or suspect that the alleged conduct reasonably indicates abuse or neglect of the Complainant, a report of such knowledge must be made in accordance with State law and Board Policy.